id-bioinfo/TIPars/README.md

 [^3]: Ishikawa, S.A., et al., A Fast Likelihood Method to Reconstruct and Visualize Ancestral Scenarios.
 Molecular Biology and Evolution, 2019.
 36(9): p.
 2069-2085.
 [^4]: Kosakovsky Pond, S.L., et al., HyPhy 2.5-A Customizable Platform for Evolutionary Hypothesis Testing Using Phylogenies.
 Molecular Biology and Evolution, 2020.
 37(1): p.
 295-299.
 [^5]: Schrempf, D., et al., Reversible polymorphism-aware phylogenetic models and their application to tree inference.
 J Theor Biol, 2016.
 407: p.
 362-370.
+[^6]: Shu Y, McCauley J. GISAID: Global initiative on sharing all influenza data - from vision to reality.
+Euro Surveill.
+2017.
+22(13): p.
+30494.